entropyxyz/sdk/README.md

 Then, in this repo, **fourth terminal**, run `yarn test` in to run the tests.

+### Note on tests

+Currently, the tests only work on the first run.
+This is because the `entropy-core` node is not reset between tests.
+To get all test to pass again run the commands above:

+- `./scripts/sdk-entropy-node.sh`
+- `./scripts/sdk-alice-tss.sh`
+- `./scripts/sdk-bob-tss.sh`

+This will be fixed in the future.

 ### Typegen

 When the Substrate node in `entropy-core` is updated, you will need to update the type metadata.
 To do this: